 Both Pets Best and Healthy Paws also offer coverage for prescription medications for accidents and illnesses as well as alternative treatments including acupuncture, chiropractic care, and hydrotherapy.
 Pets Best adds a few more alternative treatments to its plans, including laser therapy, cryotherapy, e-stim therapy, and more.

-As is true of most pet insurers, neither Pets Best nor Healthy Paws covers pre-existing conditions or the following services and conditions in its accident and illness or accident-only policies:
+As is true of most pet insurers, neither Pets Best nor Healthy Paws cover pre-existing conditions or the following services and conditions in its accident and illness or accident-only policies:

 - Wellness and preventative care